Monday, June 24, 2019

 Five minutes have passed by the time he returns to the table by the fountain.
 He holds out the coffee cup, which still radiates a body temperature warmth against his hand, then sits.
 The younger man spreads wide his knees, pries open the lid, and peers within.
 When he looks back up at the older man, there’s light and heat in his eyes.
 He bestows on the older man one of those dazzling smiles, making the older man feel all in an instant loved, and desired, and yes—young again.
 As the youth sets aside the lid on the table, he leans in.
 “I am going to relish every drop of you,” he whispers.

 He kisses his benefactor on the cheek.
-Surely, the older man thinks, the imprint of those lips will leave a permanent mark, hot and moist and red.
+Surely, the older man thinks, the imprint of those lips will leave a permanent mark, hot and moist and pink.

 Cup raised, the young man downs its contents.
 When finished, he taps the bottom of the container to release any final, reluctant drops.
 When he leans forward again, his breath is ranker, more acrid.
 “Delicious,” he whispers.
 “Look what you made me do.”

 The older man is too flustered to reply.
 He’s betrayed by his pounding heart, his shortness of breath, his increasing hardness, the hormones coursing through his veins.
 He works his lips, but nothing comes out.
-Instead, he watches his young friend lean back in his chair smugly to consider the empty Starbucks cup, and in his own head replays the youth’s last words.
+Instead, he watches his young friend lean back in his chair smugly to consider the empty Starbucks cup.
+In his own head, he replays the youth’s last words.

 Look what you made me do.